 The most unique letter in the Czech alphabet has to be the letter ř.
 Pronounced as “rzh” but with a “r” rolling sound, it is a letter that is not present in any other officially recognized language.

 It is, however, used in the Upper Sorbian languages of Germany and in certain Norwegian dialects close to Narvik.
+How many letters does the Czech alphabet have?

 The Czech alphabet has 42 letters